We recommend some things to do in advance

 https://www.nps.gov/features/yell/kiosk/weather.html

-Download these instead of buying them at a visitor center, (well worth looking at for info about animals and much more):
+Books to download for free instead of buying them at a visitor center, (well worth looking at for info about animals and much more before you go on the trip) are listed at Recommended Reading

 ___________________________________